I have to say, I’m flattered that you’re taking the time to read about lil ol’ me.

 I’ll try to keep this page as brief as possible as I explain how I got mixed up in all of this website building stuff in the first place.

-I live with my amazing fiancee and my four-year-old son who’s the reason I work so hard.
+I live with my amazing fiancee and my five-year-old son who’s the reason I work so hard.

 I got into the whole website building and Online marketing thing several years back after deciding I wanted to start an online business.